A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: The probability that a -Selmer element is globally solvable

-As we did for Hypothesis A, in order to test Hypothesis B, we shall use the sequence $(\E^X)_{X\geq 1}$ of ordinary elliptic curves as a representative of $\TT$ (see Remarks \ref{rem-testellipticcurve} and \ref{rem-actualellipticcurves}).
+As we did for Hypothesis A, in order to refine Hypothesis B, we shall use the sequence $(\E^X)_{X\geq 1}$ of ordinary elliptic curves as a representative of $\TT$ (see Remarks \ref{rem-testellipticcurve} and \ref{rem-actualellipticcurves}) to come up with candidates for our functions $\rho_n(X)$.
 In order to estimate the values of $\rho_n(X)$, we define the following moving ratio measuring the failure of the Hasse principle for $2$-Selmer elements coming from elliptic curves of Selmer rank $n$ and up to height $X$.

 \begin{defn} Let $\wtt \in {\bf T}$ be an arbitrary sequence.
 For each $n\geq 2$, and $N\geq 0$, we define the average failure of the Hasse principle for test Selmer elements in the height interval $(X,X+N]$ by